 \paragraph{Efficiency vs Fairness Trade-Off.} To make FedCF an actionable framework, it is essential to understand the utility trade-off when imposing fairness constraints.
-Using the interval-based approach to estimate the fairness-specific coverage gap gives a finite-sample guarantee for controlling fairness gaps.
-However, sometimes imposing fairness may result in a severe cost to utility.
+Using the interval-based approach to estimate the coverage gap gives a finite-sample guarantee for controlling fairness gaps.
+However, sometimes imposing fairness results in a severe cost to utility.
 For example, a degenerate conformal predictor (one with near-full efficiency) is ``fair,'' but completely impractical for use.
-By relaxing the theoretical guarantees, we can improve the efficiency by considering a tighter estimate for the coverage gap, using point estimates through MLE.
-Figure \ref{fig:mle_expt} compares the efficiency and fairness disparities when using the interval bounds vs the point estimate on the ACSEducation dataset.
-We observe that with the interval bounds, we always get within the closeness criterion, but the efficiencies are quite high.
-Alternatively, using point estimates may exceed the desired closeness criterion, but be more fair than the baseline and not sacrifice as much efficiency.
+By relaxing theoretical guarantees, we can improve efficiency by using tighter estimates of the coverage gap, such as MLE point estimates.
+Figure \ref{fig:mle_expt} compares the efficiency and fairness disparities when using interval bounds vs the MLE estimate on the ACSEducation dataset.
+We observe that with the interval bounds, we are always within the closeness criterion, but the efficiencies are quite high.
+Alternatively, using MLE estimates may exceed the desired closeness criterion, but be fairer than the baseline and not sacrifice as much efficiency.

 If available, using group information at inference time is another way to improve efficiency.
 Table~\ref{tab:fedcf:classwise_and_groupwise} compares the efficiency of FedCF using the classwise $\lambda_{\text{opt}; (y)}$ versus using a (group, class)-wise $\lambda_{\text{opt}; (y, g)}$.
 We observe that FedCF can flexibly use available group information, when available, to improve efficiency, though it can still provide guarantees even when such information is unavailable.